tubearchivist/docs/mkdocs/docs/settings.md

+---
+description: Configure this project, yt-dlp behavior, the scheduler and more.
+---

 # Settings Page
 Accessible at `/settings/` of your **Tube Archivist**, this page holds all the configurations and additional functionality related to the database.